 Mechanically, ADO88 was to use the A-Series engine and gearbox-in sump: the classic Mini arrangement, but variance was made on the suspension.
 Out went the Mini’s rubber cone springing medium and in came Hydragas, recently developed by Dr Alex Moulton for the Austin Allegro.
 Hydragas had distinct packaging advantages over the industry standard arrangement adopted by all the Metro’s rival manufacturers (and the 9X and ADO74 predecessors), lending more interior and under-bonnet space to the Metro.

-Because the engineers could not develop the new engine to produce significantly better numbers, A-OHC was dropped.
-It was now clear that the government would not be giving the company unlimited cash reserves and so, the existing engine was left to soldier on for a while longer.
-Lessons learned from the A-OHC programme were, however, pressed into an even lower-cost and higher value project: A-Plus.
+However, lessons learned from the A-OHC programme were pressed into an even lower-cost and higher value project: A-Plus.
 This would prove to be the Metro’s sole power unit from 1980 through to its demise in 1991, but would still produce more than effective performance and economy figures when used in the car.
 Total cost of development: £30million.

-Now the package was all-but finalized, David Bache, fresh from the successes of his World-beating SD-1 was brought in to oversee the final styling and production engineering of ADO88: the Metro was now entering the latter and drastically vital stages of development.
+Now the package was all-but finalised, David Bache, fresh from the successes of his World-beating Rover SD1 was brought in to oversee the final styling and production engineering of ADO88: the Metro was now entering the later and drastically vital stages of development.